department-of-veterans-affairs/vets-api-clients/README.md

 - The [Address Validation](https://developer.va.gov/explore/verification/docs/address_validation) service (for VA internal use only) provides methods to both standardize and validate addresses.

 ### Appeals Status*
-- Use the [Appeals Status](https://developer.va.gov/explore/benefits/docs/appeals) API to request the status of a Veteran's benefits claim appeal.
-Currently for VA internal use only.
+- Use the [Appeals Status](https://developer.va.gov/explore/benefits/docs/appeals) API (for VA internal use only) to request the status of a Veteran's benefits claim appeal.

 ### Benefits Claims
 - Use the [Claims](https://developer.va.gov/explore/benefits/docs/claims) (Auto-Establishment) API to submit a Veteran's benefits claim via EVSS (Electronic Veterans Self-Service), and to request the status of a Veteran's benefits claim.